-Filas presented the idea of EMS partnering with local industry and their first responder programs.
-Existing company programs can benefit by further training and possible state certification in exchange for policies allowing EMT's to work on-call shifts.
+Filas presented the idea of EMS part-nering with local industry and their first responder programs.
+Existing company programs can benefit by further train-ing and possible state certification in exchange for policies allowing EMT's to work on-call shifts.
 It benefits industry to have employees trained to a higher level at the same time benefiting the EMS by having more qualified individuals available in the area.
-It was noted that many of the area businesses already are very receptive and accommodating when employees are called out on emergencies but do not want to run into situations were multiple employees are leaving at the same time which would be counter productive to their operations.
+It was noted that many of the area businesses already are very receptive and accommodating when employees are called out on emergencies but do not want to run into situations were multiple employees are leaving at the and the employees are leaving at the same time which would be counter pro-ductive to their operations.
 Committee member Ray Soper added that a specific plan, with real dollar figures needs to be established before contacting businesses.